evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ## Create MemoryClient

 Now let's create a MemoryClient.
 A memory client is a [viem client](https://viem.sh/docs/clients/intro.html) using an in-memory [transport](https://viem.sh/docs/clients/intro#transports).
-This means instead of sending requests to a RPC provider like alchemy it will be processing requests with tevm in memory in a local EVM instance running in JavaScript.
+This means instead of sending requests to an RPC provider like alchemy it will be processing requests with tevm in memory in a local EVM instance running in JavaScript.

 Memory client is similar to `anvil`.
 It can: